hajke-gu/text-mod/docs/pages/features.md

 It is possible to select multiple annotations.
 Just press (+) next to “Annotation”.
 Hovering over the annotation area of the text card will show a tooltip with your chosen annotations including the respective column name.
 <p><span class="badge badge-warning">Notice</span><br>
-If no annotations are choosen or the respective card does not have a value in the chosen annotation column, the annotation field will not be shown.</p>
+If no annotation column is choosen or the respective row does not have a value in the chosen annotation column, the annotation field will not be shown.</p>
 <video controls muted width="768">
   <source src="{{ site.baseurl }}/assets/webms/annotation1.webm" type="video/webm">
   <p>Your browser does not support webm files.</p>